 How employers can craft a personalized employee experience

 As employers, this presents an opportunity to craft a personalized experience for all your employees to make sure they’re feeling happy and fulfilled in their jobs.
-There are two pillars to keep in mind when crafting personalized people programs:
+There are two pillars to keep in mind when crafting personalized employee wellbeing programs:

 - Flexibility: To accommodate changing and unique personal needs and responsibilities; Over 50% of employees want more flexible work options and 84% of working parents rank flexibility as their #1 priority.